pedrobenedetti/EEG-FeatExt/README.md

 - Optional CSV export from the same aggregate table, with comma delimiters, decimal points and explicit floating-point formatting.

+### Long-to-wide feature reshaping

+`featureExtraction_Reshape_2.py` reads the `subject_level` sheet from
+`EEG_features_subject_level.xlsx`.
+The input contains one row per subject, condition and frequency band.
+The script generates `EEG_features_wide.xlsx`, with one row per subject and condition.

+Band-dependent features receive an explicit band suffix, such as `wpli_frontal_central__theta` or `spec_period_frontal__alpha`.
+The output uses the fixed band order delta, theta, alpha and beta.

+Aperiodic exponent and offset (`spec_exp_*` and `spec_off_*`), transfer entropy (`te_*`) and Lempel–Ziv complexity (`lzc_*`) are treated as shared variables.
+They appear once per subject and condition because they are either estimated from the same broadband calculation or repeated across band-labelled rows for table compatibility.
+Before collapsing these values, the script verifies that they are equal across bands within a configurable numerical tolerance.
+Mixed finite and missing values are considered an error.

+The reshape stage also:

+- rejects duplicate subject-condition-band keys;
+- rejects unexpected band labels and non-numeric feature values;
+- preserves completely missing feature columns;
+- creates explicit `NaN` entries for missing bands;
+- writes a mapping between input and output column names;
+- records reshape validation and shared-variable checks;
+- copies the extraction traceability, interval, issue, quality and region sheets.

+The first worksheet remains named `subject_level` for compatibility with the next processing stages.
+Additional worksheets are named `mapeo_columnas`, `validacion_reshape`, `bandas_faltantes` and `controles_compartidas`.

 Quality tables report finite, NaN and infinite values, plus the number of valid window/block contributions to each regional aggregate.
 Missing values are not replaced by zero.
 Failed calculations and partial results are recorded.